siegwuwu/CS5001-Final/README.md

 ## Missing Features / What's Next
 Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.

+One major limitation of this program is that the data is not real-time.
+This limits this program's capability to only analyze historical data.
+If the user wants a more timely insight, they will need to obtain the file that contains the latest data and run the program daily.
+With the potential use of API for real-time price data, the program can become automatic with updates on the strategy daily.

+Additionally, the program currently prints the result to the screen, which is intended for humans.
+If automatic trading is expected, the program can be modified to return an output or write to a file.

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.